Instant Pot Spaghetti

 • I use Quick Release for this recipe so that my noodles don’t overcook.

-In Step 1, add ground beef or turkey to Instant Pot with the garlic and olive oil.
+• To make meat sauce instead of meatballs, in Step 1, add ground beef or turkey to Instant Pot with the garlic and olive oil.
 Cook until browned and drain out any excess grease.
+Scrape the excess bits off the bottom of the Instant Pot so you don’t get the dreaded “burn” notice!
+Return the meat to the bottom of the Instant Pot and continue with Step 3.

 Plate with spaghetti, meatballs, and french bread.

-What to serve with Instant Pot Spaghetti
+What to Serve With Instant Pot Spaghetti

 More Instant Pot Recipes